-If you can relate to this rollercoaster of emotion, then you understand the importance of website performance when you create a website.
+If you can relate to this rollercoaster of emotion, then you understand the importance of website performance when you decide how to make a website.

 What is website performance?